jepsen-io/maelstrom/doc/01-getting-ready/index.md

 Maelstrom starts five copies of `echo.rb`, connects them via its simulated network, and constructs five clients to perform echo requests against those servers.
 Finally, it checks to make sure that for every request, that server sent back a corresponding echo response.
+The `:stats` part of these results tells us that Maelstrom attempted 5 total echo operations, and received 5 echo responses.

-The results of this test are written to a directory in `store/<test-name>/<timestamp>/`; `store/latest` is a symlink to the most recently completed test.
+This output, along with a bunch of helpful plots and log files, [are written to](/doc/results.md) `store/<test-name>/<timestamp>/`. `store/latest` is a symlink to the most recently completed test.
 In that directory, you'll find:

-- 'n1.log`, `n2.log`, etc: The STDERR logs from each node
+- `node-logs/n1.log`, `n2.log`, etc: The STDERR logs from each node
 - jepsen.log: The full log from the Maelstrom run
 - history.txt: The logical history of the system, as seen by clients
 - results.edn: Analysis results